Home to the nation's oldest school and a clan that once ruled Japan, now a kingdom of flowers

-Ashikaga is a quiet little city in Tochigi Prefecture to the west of Tokyo.
-Now better known for silk textiles and a park that elevates the viewing of flowers to something magical, it has a history you'd never guess.
+Ashikaga is a quiet little city in Tochigi Prefecture .
+Primarily known for silk textiles and a park that elevates the viewing of flowers to something magical, it also boasts a remarkable history due to a lively shogunate clan.

 Ashikaga is easily accessible by train and bus from Tokyo.